 San Antonio makes a great little day trip, but there’s so much to do there that you might want to spend the night!

-The brand new DoSeum is a must-see.
+The DoSeum is a must-see.
 San Antonio’s world-class children’s museum, the amazing DoSeum features a large indoor exhibit area filled with things to do, plus an outdoor area with a huge water table, winding trails, an adventure playground, and gardens.
-The hands-on interactive exhibits are fun for kids all of all ages (parents too!).
-Whether flying kites in the wind tunnel, talking to Baxter the interactive robot, climbing the musical stairs, solving math challenges in the spy academy, playing in the ball room, exploring Little Town, or splashing in the water area, we had a great time learning and playing.
+The hands-on interactive exhibits are fun for kids all of all ages (parents, too!).
+Whether flying kites in the wind tunnel, talking to Baxter the interactive robot, climbing the musical stairs, solving math challenges in the spy academy, playing in the ball room, exploring Little Town, or splashing in the water area, you’ll have a great time learning and playing.
 Regular admission is $12 for ages one and up.
-The DoSeum is FREE on the third Tuesday of each month from 5:30-7:30 p.m.
+The DoSeum is FREE on the first and third Tuesday of each month from 6:30-8:30 p.m.

-For more fun adventures while you’re in town, make sure to visit the Witte Museum (free on Tuesday from 3 to 8 p.m.), the San Antonio Zoo, Japanese Tea Garden, the fabulous Hemisfair Park, and of course, the Alamo.
+For more fun adventures while you’re in town, make sure to visit the Witte Museum (FREE on Tuesdays from 3-8:00 p.m.), the San Antonio Zoo, Japanese Tea Garden, the fabulous Hemisfair Park, and, of course, the Alamo.

 Waco – Mayborn Museum

 Waco isn’t that far from Austin (about an hour and a half), and there’s a ton to do there!
-The Mayborn Museum (1300 S. University Parks, Waco) is a children’s museum that’s fun for kids of all ages.
+The Mayborn Museum (1300 S University Parks, Waco) is a children’s museum that’s fun for kids of all ages.
 Learn some history and have hands-on fun in one of their 17 discovery rooms.
-General admission is $4 – $5.
-The Mayborn Museum Complex offers FREE admission on the first Sunday of each month, from 1-5 p.m.
+General admission is $6-8.
+Children under two are FREE.

 Johnson City – Hill Country Science Mill, LBJ Ranch and Historic Park

-The Hill Country Science Mill (101 S Lady Bird Ln., Johnson City) is packed with educational fun for the kids!
+The Hill Country Science Mill (101 S Lady Bird Ln, Johnson City) is packed with educational fun for the kids!
 The Science Mill is housed in a community landmark, a feed mill built in 1880.
 The renovated building now houses a museum full of fun hands-on STEM exhibits that will keep everyone learning and playing.
-Admission is $8 for adults, $6.50 for ages 2-18 (or with student ID), and FREE for children under two years old.
+Admission is $10 for adults, $8.50 for ages 3-18 (or with student ID), and FREE for children under three years old.

-If you’d like to extend your road trip a little further, the LBJ Ranch and Historic Park is just 15 minutes away (driving directions here).
-You can drive through the ranch, hike on a nature trail, check out what life was like in the past on the Sauer-Beckmann farm (make your own butter!), and visit a working ranch.
+If you’d like to extend your road trip a little further, the LBJ Ranch and Historic Park is just 15 minutes away.
+You can drive through the ranch, hike on a nature trail, check out what life was like in the past on the Sauer-Beckmann farm, and visit a working ranch.
 Pedernales Falls State Park is also nearby.

 New Braunfels – McKenna Children’s Museum; Natural Bridge Wildlife Ranch

 For added adventure, the Natural Bridge Wildlife Ranch (26515 Natural Bridge Caverns Rd, San Antonio) is only a little more than 20 minutes further.
 See the rare set of giraffe twins and have safari animals come right up to your car!
 Just be careful of the ostriches – they’re not shy and they don’t mind poking their heads into your car to say, “Hello!”
 Admission is $13.50-$22.
 Children under three are FREE.

 Glen Rose – Dinosaur Valley State Park

-You can get to the Dinosaur Valley State Park (1629 Park Rd 59, Glen Rose) in Glen Rose State Park in a little under three hours from Austin.
+You can get to Dinosaur Valley State Park (1629 Park Rd 59, Glen Rose) in a little under three hours from Austin.
 Walk in real dinosaur tracks while you hike this beautiful park.
 Stay for a swim in the river if it’s warm enough and bring a picnic to enjoy in the great outdoors.
-Adult Day Use is $7; children 12 and under are FREE.
+Adult admission is $7; children 12 and under are FREE.

 Killeen – Mayborn Science Theater